Morwenn/cpp-sort/docs/Miscellaneous-utilities.md

 };
 ```

 This utility is modeled after [`std::integral_constant`][std-integral-constant], but is different in that it takes its parameter as `template<auto>`, and `operator()` calls the wrapped value instead of returning it.
 The goal is to store function pointers and pointer to members "for free": they are only "stored" as a template parameter, which allows `function_constant` to be an empty class.
-This has two main advantages: `function_constant` can benefit from [*Empty Base Optimization*][ebo] since it weights virtually nothing, and it won't need to be pushed on the stack when passed to a function, while the wrapped pointer would have been if passed unwrapped.
+This has two main advantages: `function_constant` can benefit from [*Empty Base Optimization*][ebo] since it weighs virtually nothing, and it won't need to be pushed on the stack when passed to a function, while the wrapped pointer would have been if passed unwrapped.
 Unless you are micro-optimizing some specific piece of code, you shouldn't need this class.

 `is_probably_branchless_comparison` and `is_probably_branchless_projection` will correspond to `std::true_type` if the wrapped `Function` also gives `std::true_type`.
 Moreover, you can even specialize these traits for specific `function_constant` instanciations if you need even more performance.

-*Warning: `function_constant` is only available since C++17.*

 ### `iter_move` and `iter_swap`